 Matt Ryan (+2,060.5 yards) leads the pack.
 Drew Brees (1,736.5 yards) and Brady (+1,724.6 yards) jockey for the second and third slots before a significant dropoff.
 Derek Carr (+639.9 yards) is the last quarterback on this list.
 Rodgers’ passes outside of the red zone (+284.8 yards) have been worth about 44.5% of Carr’s over the last two years.
 Here is what Brady and Rodgers, the two quarterbacks with elite red zone efficiency numbers, look like head-to-head outside of the red zone over the last two years:

-Plant a flag in a hypothesis, but the fact of the matter is that the Packers under Rodgers have been an average passing team outside of the red zone and an elite one in the red zone for multiple years.
+The fact of the matter is that the Packers under Rodgers have been an average passing team outside of the red zone and an elite one in the red zone for multiple years.
 This is significant, considering how Graham was used in Seattle last year.

 Under this lens, Graham posted about 186 yards over expectation in the red zone.
 That number was almost twice as much as any other tight end among the top 20 tight ends.